datanerds-io/datanerds-io.github.io/_hugo/content/post/WAT-cassandra-1.md

 ![](/img/wat/wat1.jpg)

 # Be prepared!
 FOREVER!
 Let's take a look at the java driver.
-Initially we connect to the cluster and create a simple test table with two columns.
+Initially we create a simple test table with two columns.
 The `id` column being the primary key and an arbitrary text column called `initial_column`.
 ```sql
 cqlsh:fun> CREATE TABLE test(
     id text,